 Advancing certification and protecting Aboriginal knowledge workshop

 An Aboriginal-led bush resources industry for the Kimberley will improve autonomy and financial returns to communities.
 We have been working with University of NSW Professor Daniel Robinson and Scientia Fellow Dr Margaret Raven through their ARC Discovery Project: Indigenous Knowledge Futures: Protecting and Promoting Indigenous Knowledge and WA enterprise development organisation, Impact Seed.
 Together we held a workshop where participants could explore the benefits of advancing certification for an Aboriginal-led industry.
 We have also introduced the ARC Discovery project, run through University of NSW, which supports Aboriginal people in understanding property laws and ways to protect and promote traditional knowledge through community protocols, while operating in the bush resources sector.
 Aboriginal people, businesses and groups in need of support in this sector can email Professor Daniel Robinson and Dr Margaret Raven for more information.
+You can watch videos of the workshop here.

 Growing bush foods